TITLE 89: SOCIAL SERVICES

 4) real property when a good faith effort is being made to sell at a reasonable price,

-5) jointly owned assets which cannot be practically subdivided and are accessible only with the consent of the joint owner who refuses to give that consent,
+5) jointly owned assets that cannot be practically subdivided and are accessible only with the consent of the joint owner who refuses to give that consent,

 7) monies received from the Social Security Administration under the PASS Program that are held in a separate account, or

-8) an asset if when sold or otherwise disposed of would net the household less than $1500.
+8) an asset that, when sold or otherwise disposed of, would net the household less than $1500.
 The net is determined by subtracting the expenses of disposing of the property from the equity value.
 This does not apply to negotiable financial instruments or stocks and bonds.

-Money which has been prorated as income, such as income of self-employed persons or students.
+f) Prorated Income Money that has been prorated as income, such as income of self-employed persons or students.

-Assets excluded for food stamp purposes by express provision of Federal Statute.
+h) Federal Statute Exclusions Assets excluded for SNAP purposes by express provision of Federal Statute.